btcrabb/portfolio/docs/about.md

 ## About Me

 Nice to meet you!
-I am a physician-scientist with a background in machine learning, computer vision, and computational analysis.
+I am a clinician-scientist with a background in machine learning, computer vision, and computational analysis.
 I am currently completing a residency in diagnostic radiology at the University of California San Diego.
 If you would like to get in touch for any reason, please reach out!<br />

 <div class="btn-group">
        <a data-toggle="modal" data-target="#contact">